 Technology and Network Design

-Gogo’s mix of air-to-ground and traditional satellite solutions reflects decades of aviation-specific development.
+Gogo’s mix of air-to-ground and traditional satellite solutions reflects decades of developing enterprise grade solutions for business aviation.
 Starlink’s LEO constellation represents a newer model, emphasizing proximity and density of satellites rather than altitude.
+Starlink is also a consumer grade product, meaning that users are sharing the same satellite with commercial airliners, private residences, and other consumers.
+This could affect performance in congested areas.

 Latency and User Experience

-Because LEO satellites orbit closer to Earth, Starlink systems generally experience lower latency.
+Because LEO satellites orbit closer to Earth, Starlink and Eulestat OneWeb systems generally experience lower latency.
 This can be beneficial for applications that require near real-time responsiveness, such as video calls.
-Satellite-based Gogo systems may experience slightly higher latency, depending on configuration and location.
+GEO-based systems may experience slightly higher latency, depending on configuration and location but deliver more consistent connectivity and can ensure capacity in certain regions is always scaled to meet demand.

 Geographic Coverage